Times like these require the talents of Nicole - The Wokingham Paper

 “Performing these songs gave me hope and made me smile, something I hope others can relate to when listening to it.”

-To view Nicole Allan’s collection of live music videos, including the street concert and a charity gunge challenge, visit her Facebook page @nicoleallan95
+To view Nicole Allan’s collection of live music videos, including the street concert and a charity gunge challenge, visit her Facebook page @NicoleAllan.

 Leave a Reply